ibm-cloud-docs/vpc/vsi_is_manage_instances.md

 # Managing virtual server instances
 {: #managing-virtual-server-instances}

-Manage your {{site.data.keyword.vsi_is_full}} instances by perfoming tasks such as start, stop, restart, and delete virtual server instances.
+Manage your {{site.data.keyword.vsi_is_full}} instances by performing tasks such as start, stop, restart, and delete virtual server instances.
 {: shortdesc}

 ## Managing virtual server instances using the UI